Arya-Gherde/Healthcare-Analytics/README.md

-📊 Healthcare-Analytics-Dashboard
+# 📊 Healthcare-Analytics-Dashboard

-📌Description : An interactive dashboard that analyzes mental health data from 1500 patients.
+📌 Description : An interactive dashboard that analyzes mental health data from 1500 patients.
 It visualizes patterns in obsession and compulsion types, gender-based metrics, ethnicity distribution .The goal is to provide a data-driven view into patient trends to aid research, healthcare planning, or mental health awareness.

-⚙️Tech Stack :
+## ⚙️ Tech Stack :

 1. SQL - Data filtering, grouping, and aggregation using SELECT, GROUP BY and Case Statements .
          Extracted and cleaned raw data before analysis.